 The first thing to do is to build the map.
 It’s made of four double-sided modules, offering 16 different layouts.
 In each corner, a port bonus tile is placed.
 These act as one-time special abilities.

 The map has several different features: lakes, rivers, grasslands, woods, and mountains, each playing a role later on.

-Next, the market board, showing prices of six goods, is set-up.
+Next, the market board, showing the prices of six goods, is set up.
 The export board is filled with available export contracts and scoring tiles.

 Probably the most tedious task is filling your player board with the 32 buildings, which will you then take down and place on the map.
 Next to them are your merchants and your shipping reach token.

 The most important thing during the setup phase is choosing a clan.
 There are 9 historically accurate clans available, each with its own area of strength.
 Clan MacKenzie has the cellar and can age whisky, selling it for more, Clan Stewart can trade cheaper, Clan Cunningham has the ability to sell milk directly, and so on.

 The number of players +1 clans are drawn and players then get to pick.
 They all demand a slightly different approach.
 The starting resources are also randomly drawn, further ensuring Clans of Caledonia is not a one-trick pony.

 The last thing to do is to place the initial two workers on the map.
 Workers are your money-making type of unit.
 You can place them in forests or mountains.
 You have to pay the price of placing them (as seen on your board), plus the price of the terrain (as seen on the map).